5. To translate

 2. When you return to Calenco after translation, the labels of the translated files remain identical to those of the source files.

-1. On the Actions menu for the document that has translations, tap the Propagate Label to Translations button.
+1. In the Actions menu for the document that has translations, tap the Propagate Label to Translations button.

 2. The modification is taken into account, if the label of the source file has been edited at least once.